blocknetdx/documentation/docs/protocol/xbridge/setup.md

 1. Save the configuration file.
 1. If the blockchain's wallet has been open, you will ned to restart it to load the updated configurations.
 1. Repeat this process for each blockchain you want to trade.
+1. There's an additional `dxnowallets=` setting unique to the `blocknet.conf`.
+If set to `1`, you will aggregate orders for all markets, not just for your connected assets.
+This is useful for view-only and browsing purposes.
+You will still need the wallets connected for any market you want to trade on.
+If a `dxnowallets=` setting is specified, it will override the `ShowAllOrders=` setting in your `xbridge.conf` header.

 #### XBridge Conf